20 Things You Should Buy at Dollar Tree, 5 to Avoid, and 1 We Can’t Agree On

 Why pay $8-$10 (or more!) for a pregnancy test at the drugstore when you can find pregnancy tests for just $1 each at Dollar Tree!?
 Most readers seem to agree that these tests work just the same as other name-brand tests.

-You’ll find your kids’ favorite characters and products in the aisles of Dollar Tree — seriously!
-These are perfect for gift bag fillers, stocking stuffers, and rewards for your kiddos.
+You’ll find some of your kids’ favorite characters in the aisles of Dollar Tree — seriously!
+These are perfect for party favors, stocking stuffers, and rewards for your kiddos.
 And they’ll have no idea you only paid a buck for them!

-Just pay close attention to the age recommendations on these toys though, as many of the smaller ones are rated for ages three and up.
+Just pay close attention to the age recommendations on these toys, as many of the smaller ones are rated for ages three and up.

 16. Party supplies

 You’ll love the selection so much in the Dollar Tree party supply section that you’ll start celebrating in the aisle!
-Throw the best parties on a budget with $1 finds – they have tableware, decorations, party favors, and so many other party essentials!
+Throw the best parties on a budget with $1 finds, including tableware, decorations, party favors, and so many other party essentials!

-Many locations also have mylar balloons that they will inflate with helium for you while you shop for just $1 each!
+Many Dollar Tree locations also have mylar balloons that they will inflate with helium for you while you shop for just $1 each!

 Spruce up your home for every season of the year without breaking the bank!
 You’ll have no problem finding HUGE assortments of holiday and seasonal decor, gifts, and accessories.
 The only issue you’ll have is finding the space to store it all. 🤔